You are crazy, but you are not alone

 Rafael Dioniso, co-founder: Make a Difference, MAD travel, is a travel agency; we offer tours which are fun and fulfilling.
 Fun is easy.
 Fulfilling is the hard part.
 We work with Gawad Kalinga in terms of going to communities which really have value.
 If they don’t, we build it with them, we work to discover their talents and create together interesting hubs.
 We want to open the door for the community to learn skills and develop products, have access to education.

 Sophie Methler, community development manager: We start our work with a community from getting to know their stories, figuring out who is confident and speaks English and is able to share those stories.
 We make a profile of the community and then we divide it into possible actions, what they can propose.
 Maybe they gather together in the evening with guests, tell stories, sing, dance.
-So we try to find out who is good in dancing, singing.
+So we try to find out who is good at dancing, singing.
 There is always someone.
 We are also figuring out activities - like cooking, who has skills and facilities for it.
 Also who can guide around.
 It’s important to identify key talents, confident people who can speak English.

 Rafael: Once you see talents, you also see gaps and you understand what capacity building we have to bring in.
 That’s the second question: what skills we need to provide them.
 They have 70% already, it’s this 30% which will be given by the social enterprise.
 We believe in empowering communities, we don’t want to impose anything.